mjo-at-github/sWeather/README.md

 ## An sbt project compiled with Scala 3

+Returns temperature and feels-like temperature for a given city.

 ### Usage

 You can run this project using sbt.

 At the command line type:

 `sbt "run Hamburg"`